sara62/BlockOpenCV/README.md

 `````

-- Open up an example using xcode and start building!
+- using xcode open up an example and start building!

-### Note - You'll need the cinder library to be compiled at 64bit in order to run the example files. [ You can get the working copy that I use ] (https://github.com/kod3000/Cinder/tree/dany) with all the needed support already there.
+### Note - You'll need to have the cinder library compiled at 64bit in order to run the example files. [ You can get the working copy that I use ] (https://github.com/kod3000/Cinder/tree/dany) with all the needed support already done for you.